John-Nagle/ttyloopdriver/README.md

 Board 2.3 sent to fab.

+### Update 2017-06-20

+Board 2.3 can't charge its 2uf of capacitors in less than 40ms.
+The LTSPICE model and the real board disagree in transformer current by about 2x.
+Unclear why.
+Possible transformer saturation.

+Efficiency calc:

+2uf at 120V is  14.4mJ

+400mA at 4.8V is 1.92W.
+1.92W x 20ms = 0.0384 watt-seconds = 0.0384 joules = 38.4 mJ

+Efficiency needed is 14.4 / 38.4 = 38%.
+Should be easily achieveable.

 # What it is

 This is a board to allow connecting antique Teletype machines to a computer through